efournier92/Compound-Data-Structure-Drills/README.md

 * What are the names of Dr. Sigrid Nader's children?
 * What is Bernard Feil's child's name?
 * What company does Casandra Kemmer work for?
-* Who are all the people in the first set that have an `m` in their Company names?
+* Who are all the people in the first set that have an `m` in their company names?